skydeckai/skydeckai-webflow/skydeckai-llm-ready-documentation.md

 * **Smooth Sign-Up**: Fixed the sign-up redirection to ensure new users are smoothly transitioned to the sign-in page upon registration.

+==> releases/nov-8th-2024.md <==
+---
+description: >-
+  This release focuses on enhancing collaboration features, improving user interface elements, and refining real-time communication for a better user experience.
+---
+# Nov 8th, 2024

+## GenStudio

+### Improvements

+- **Optimized Logo for Faster Loading**: Replaced the logo with an optimized version to reduce loading times.
+- **Improved Real-Time Messaging**: Enhanced unread message notifications using WebSockets for instant communication updates.
+- **Visually Distinct User Messages in Snapshots**: User messages in snapshots now have a different background color for better distinction.

+### New Features

+- **"My Collaborations" Tab**: Added a "My Collaborations" tab in Account Settings for efficient collaboration management.
+- **Clear Search Button**: Introduced a clear search button to the conversation search field for easier navigation.

+### Bug Fixes

+- **Resolved Collaboration State Inconsistencies**: Fixed issues causing inconsistent collaboration states across conversations.
+- **Fixed UI Rendering Issues**: Addressed rendering issues that reset the conversation title input field unnecessarily.
+- **Corrected Responsive Layout in Chat Box**: Fixed layout problems in the chat box when using responsive design with two sidebars.
+- **UI Bug Fixes in "My Collaborations" Data Tables**: Resolved various UI bugs in the "My Collaborations" data tables for a smoother user experience.

+## Control Center

+### Improvements

+- **Enhanced URL Detection**: Improved recognition of URLs in messages and during content scraping for a smoother experience.
+- **Business Domain Visibility**: Users can now view their business domain information on the account page, providing better account transparency.
+- **Optimized Real-Time Notifications**: Updated conversation notifications via WebSockets for more immediate updates.
+- **Improved Onboarding for Verified Businesses**: Streamlined the onboarding process for verified businesses, making it quicker to get started.
+- **Increased System Reliability**: Implemented high availability with Redis Sentinel to enhance performance and stability.

+### New Features

+- **"My Collaborations" Tab**: Introduced a new "My Collaborations" tab in the Account Settings page for easier collaboration management.
+- **Enhanced Tool Search**: Enabled searching within tool descriptions and usage notes to help users find tools more efficiently.

 ==> releases/jun-21st-2024.md <==
 ---
 description: >-